Despite unglamorous origins, the MG ZR brought the spirit of the octagon into the 21st century – and it still cuts the mustard 20 years later

 Engine-wise, there were three petrol options and two diesels.
 Entry level was the ZR105 with a 103Ps 1396cc K-series and a five speed R65 manual gearbox that had been developed from a Peugeot design.
 In mid-2003 that was replaced by the Ford-derived IB5 5-speed gearbox similar to the one found in a Fiesta.
 The ZR120 got the 1796cc 117Ps version of the K-series engine, now attached to a Honda-designed PG1 5-speed manual or a ZF CVT automatic option, while the ZR160 got VVC on the 1.8 engine and 160Ps with a model-specific closer ratio version of the PG1.
 The majority sold were ZR105s, and the extra power of the ZR160 over the ZR120 is only really noticeable if you regularly venture into the upper rev range.

 The diesel TD option was powered by the 1994cc L-series, putting out either 101Ps (discontinued on the Mk2) or 113Ps according to the programming.
-Both were turbocharged, but not exactly state of the art engines having been developed with Perkins from the O-series engine back in the 1980s.
+Both were turbocharged, but not exactly state of the art engines, being descended from the old Perkins Prima diesel unit found in the Maestro/Montego, itself developed from the BL O-Series petrol engine designed in the early 1970s.

 K-series cam belts should be changed at different intervals/mileages dependent on engine: 60,000 miles or four years for the ZR160 VVC K-series, but 90,000 miles or six years on the rest.
 The L-series diesel has a cambelt that should be changed at 84,000 miles or seven years.
 You are unlikely to see any change out of £400 to have a new belt, water pump and tensioner fitted, rising to at least £600 if you want the peace of mind of having an uprated head gasket fitted at the same time.